 - A sponsor is a member of the Catholic Church who agrees to walk alongside the catechumen/candidate on the journey to become Catholic.

-- Sponsor, please complete the "OCIA Sponsor Form " and return it with a copy of your baptism certificate and marriage certificate (if you are not living single)
+- Sponsor, please complete the "OCIA Sponsor Form " and return it with a copy of your Confirmation certificate and Marriage certificate (if you are not living single)

 |